The Graveyard of the Old Gods in Shechem John Buckner

 When Joshua challenged the people to choose whom they would to serve, he was not speaking theoretically.
 He guided them to the exact spot where Jacob and his household buried their idols, prior to going up to Bethel, the house of God.

 Joshua was literally standing over those old gods.
-He was saying, “you want the idols that your forefathers served, well, here they are right where your forefathers left them.
+He was saying, “You want the idols that your forefathers served, well, here they are right where your forefathers left them.
 Dig them up if you want.
 They can’t even climb out of a hole under an oak tree, much less lead you into the promised land.”

-As believers, it is always tempting to do as Israelites did after they entered the land and dig up some useless old god, dust him off, and prop him up again for worship.
+As believers, it is always tempting to do as the Israelites did after they entered the land and dig up some useless old god, dust him off, and prop him up again for worship.
 Have you done that in your life?
 Do you have a dead work or idol that you once buried, then later dug up?
-Why not do as Jacob, Joshua and the Israelites did, and commit yourself to God?
+Why not do as Jacob, Joshua, and the Israelites did, and commit yourself to God?
 Set up a rock over the useless gods and go up to Bethel.

 Do you have a gravestone for your old gods?